No matter which career you choose, anyone can make a difference by donating to charity, engaging in advocacy, or volunteering.

 You can take the pledge in just a few minutes.
 It’s likely to be the most significant thing you can do right now to do more good with your life.

 It’s not legally binding, you can choose where the money goes, and if you’re a student, it only commits you to give 1% until after you graduate.
-You’ll be joining over 5,000 people who’ve collectively pledged over a billion dollars.
+You’ll be joining over 9,000 people who’ve collectively pledged over $3 billion.

 The pledge is not for everyone.
-We’d recommend being cautious if you’re planning to have an impact mainly through your work, and especially if that might involve lower-wage work (e.g. at a charity), if you have significant debt or financial problems, or if you’re not sure you can stick to it.
+We’d recommend being cautious if you’re planning to have an impact mainly through your work (especially if that might involve lower-wage work, like at a charity), if you have significant debt or financial problems, or if you’re not sure you can stick to it.

-If you’re interested in taking the pledge but not quite ready yet, Giving What We Can allows you to pledge to give as little as 1% of your income for any period you choose to see how it goes before making any long-term commitment with a trial pledge.
+And if you’re not quite ready yet, Giving What We Can allows you to take a “trial pledge” to give as little as 1% of your income for any period you choose, to see how it goes before making any long-term commitment.

 Just as we happen to be rich by virtue of where we were born, we also happen to have political influence for the same reason.